A Survey on Unlearning in Large Language Models: Challenges and Future Directions

 In Section~\ref{sec:def}, we characterize the goal of LLM unlearning as ensuring that ``the unlearned model should no longer memorize information from the unlearn set while preserving all other knowledge.''
 However, two key issues remain ambiguous, leading to divergent definitions of unlearning across the literature and, consequently, to inconsistent and imprecise evaluation practices.

 \textbf{(1) How should memorization be defined and detected?} Most studies assess memorization based on model output in specific tasks, yet disagree on the criteria for judging these outputs.
 For the content related to the unlearn set, some works argue that the model should simply avoid generating such content~\citep{Eldan2023Whos}, while others require it to explicitly respond with ``I don’t know''~\citep{shen2025lunar}.
 Another line of research proposes that the unlearned model should produce outputs similar to those of a hypothetical retrained model, such as giving a specific incorrect answer~\citep{rezaei2024restor}.
 When direct output is insufficient, adversarial methods are sometimes employed to expose memorization.
 However, such approaches face inherent limitations: Overly weak attacks may fail to detect memorization, whereas overly strong ones can force the model to generate arbitrary content, casting doubt on their reliability as auditing tools~\citep{chen2025soft}.
-Moreover, certain attack methods are considered ill-suited to the LLM context, such as MIA, which typically requires training numerous shadow models, thus being both data-prohibitive and computationally intractable for LLMs~\citep{Liu2024Large}.

 \textbf{(2) What should constitute the unlearn set?} For synthetic datasets such as TOFU~\citep{Maini2024TOFU}, this question is relatively straightforward.
 However, in real-world scenarios, data interconnectivity complicate the identification of appropriate unlearning targets. \citet{Tian2024Forget} adopt a legal perspective to determine which copyrighted or private data should be unlearned, while \citet{wu2024evaluating} construct relationship graphs to identify necessary data for removal.
 Despite their merits, these methods remain reliant on manual, domain-specific analysis, and lack generalizability.